Teaching & Mentorship

 Overview

 I teach and mentor at the intersection of first-principles reasoning and practical iteration.
-I focus on helping students and mentees build a repeatable process for solving hard problems—and the confidence to do it independently.
+Whether building an ed-tech platform from scratch, coaching olympiad teams, or stress-testing AI models, I focus on helping learners (and models) build a repeatable process for solving hard problems.

 What you can expect from my mentoring:

-- Research workflow: baselines → hypotheses → experiments → ablations
+- Research Workflow: Iterating through baselines → hypotheses → experiments → ablations.

 University Teaching